 How to identify your competition

 If you think you don’t have competition, take a step back from your plan and look at the problem you solve.
 How are people solving it?
 What kinds of businesses are likely to jump in on it if you create a new market and become successful?
 That’s your competition.

 In the early days of business plan software, when I first developed and sold templates to do business plan financials in the middle 1980s, I was the first to do that.
 But I never for a second thought I didn’t have competition.
 The competition back then wasn’t other spreadsheet templates, but books, classes, and blank spreadsheets that people could program.
 There is always competition.

-In the first case, your business goal is offensive and proactive.
-It’s about foreseeing, in time, problems and opportunities likely to arise in the near future.
+In the first case, your business goal is on the offensive and proactive.
+It’s about foreseeing problems and opportunities likely to arise in the near future.
 You are trying to generate ideas and responses.
 You want open discussions.
 What might happen?
 What should we worry about?

-In the second case, your business goal is defensive, potential, and—unless you’re careful—reactive.
+In the second case, your business goal is defensive and—unless you’re careful—reactive.
 You want to show that you know the territory, have your defenses set, and will be able to overcome the challenges.

 The difference is nuanced and not overwhelmingly obvious.
-As you develop your competition section, keep the goals in mind.
+As you develop your competition section, keep your goals in mind.
 That will help you decide what’s important.
 How comprehensive do you have to be?
-In the case of the management plan, you can skip the details and look for the high points.
-With the formal business plan, you will look bad for having missed some details.
+If it’s just a management plan, you can skip the details and look for the high points.
+With the formal business plan, you will look unprepared if you’re missing details.

 You need to know how your business stacks up, in terms of the values it offers to its chosen target market.
 Key marketing tactics including pricing, messaging, and distribution, while others are about positioning your business against the background of the other offerings.
 How do you stack up against the others?